trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 #### evm_setAccountBalance

-Sets the given account's balance to the specified value.
+Sets the given account's balance to the specified WEI value.
 Mines a new block before returning.

 ##### Arguments